glyh/why-not-IC/README.md

   - Obviously not comparable with CUDA, OpenCL, etc. As auto-parallelization could never beat hand-rolled parallel algorithm.
   - Didn't beat something like mojo or cupy as well.
 Don't see a promising future as well.

+## Insights
+- Modern GPU, while usable for Interaction Combinator reduction, is inheretly an inefficient solution for it.
+We may need specific hardware and architecture for Interaction Combinators.